dmosc/constitution-search-engine/components/README.md

 # pages/components

-Contains self-contained, atomic components that can be reused in multiple pages.
+Self-contained, atomic components that can be reused in multiple pages.